ElhabashyLab/EC2PPI/README.md

   - If `model import filepath = latest`, results are linked to the most recently trained model

 ### Trained model
 In `data/example_input` a RF based model trained on default settings is included.
-The model was trained on a balnced data set of 1,418 mitochondrial protein pairs.
+The model was trained on a balanced data set of 1,418 mitochondrial protein pairs.